LSSTDESC/ObsStrat/static/README.md

 * The cuts take the form of requiring E(B-V)<X, depth>Y.  We will keep X fixed, but vary Y in steps of 0.1 magnitude in either direction.
 As we vary Y to become deeper, the median depth will get deeper but area will go down; we can stop moving in that direction once the area decreases by say 25% compared to our current value of Y.  As we vary Y to become shallower, the median depth will get shallower and the area will go up until it plateaus (at the point where the depth>Y cut does nothing and only E(B-V)<X is relevant).
 So we can stop once it plateaus.

 * For each strategy, we can use the process in step (2) to build up a curve in the 2D space of median depth vs. area.
 A given point on the curve is determined by the value of Y that produced it.
+Husni did this for baseline2018a and pontus2002, with the following results for median depth as a function of area:
+  * baseline2018a Y1: median depth = -2.33e-5*area + 25.39 up to a maximum area of ?.
+  * baseline2018a Y3: median depth = -1.22e-5*area + 26.03 up to a maximum area of ?.
+  * baseline2018a Y6: median depth = -1.03e-05*area + 26.42 up to a maximum area of ?.
+  * baseline2018a Y10: median depth = -0.922e-05*area + 26.71 up to a maximum area of ?.
+  * pontus2002 Y1: median depth = -2.11e-05*area + 25.24 up to a maximum area of ?.
+  * pontus2002 Y3: median depth = -1.16e-05*area + 25.89 up to a maximum area of ?.
+  * pontus2002 Y6: median depth = -1.05e-05*area + 26.28 up to a maximum area of ?.
+  * pontus2002 Y10: median depth = -0.973e-05*area + 26.58 up to a maximum area of ?.

 * We can use the FoM emulator, once we have it, to evaluate the FoM along that curve.
 This can be used to provide a 1st order correction to our current 0th order plan to calculate FoMs for a fixed value of Y, and can tell us whether we need to more seriously explore optimization of Y before making conclusions (plus inform the step size in Y, etc.).